 Consider measuring high-fat toppings such as cheese, sour cream, and butter to keep portion sizes small.
 Or top a baked potato with lower-fat, high-protein options such as homemade chili or taco meat, black beans, corn, and salsa.

 A large order of French fries has over four times as many calories and 23 more grams of fat than the potato from which it was made.
 Potato chips, tater tots, and hash browns are also usually deep-fried in oil.
-Roasting, boiling, and baking are healthier options and can make delicious side dishes and mouth watering snacks.
+Roasting, boiling, and baking are healthier options and can make delicious side dishes and mouth-watering snacks.

-How to Prepare Potatoes
+How to Cook Potatoes

 Here are a few recipes to help you incorporate potatoes into your diet: